 Introduction

-Updating, inserting, and deleting features in utility network data for Esri ArcGIS Portal Feature Services is a crucial aspect of maintaining accurate and up-to-date information.
-Managing changes in the utility network data requires a clear understanding of the available methods and tools within FME.
+Updating, inserting, and deleting features in utility network data for Esri ArcGIS Portal Feature Services is crucial for maintaining accurate and up-to-date information.
+Managing changes in utility network data requires a clear understanding of the available methods and tools within FME.

-When comparing the original and revised data between File Geodatabase and ArcGIS Portal Feature Service using a ChangeDetector transformer, data standardization ensures accuracy.
+Data standardization ensures accuracy when comparing the original and revised data between File Geodatabase and ArcGIS Portal Feature Service using a ChangeDetector transformer.
 This means that attribute names, types, and widths must match between the two sources for the ChangeDetector to be effective.
 Any modifications made during the standardization process must be rectified, and the data must conform to the destination's schema definition before writing.

 This tutorial will focus on the techniques and considerations involved in creating, updating, and deleting features in the utility network data, ensuring that the desired modifications are applied correctly and efficiently.